adam-bauer-34/adam-bauer-34.github.io/_pages/about.md

 image: '/images/big_profile.jpg'
 ---

-I'm Adam Michael Bauer, postdoctoral researcher at the Univeristy of Chicago's Department of Geophysical Sciences and the Climate Systems Engineering Initiative (CSEi).
+I'm Adam Michael Bauer, postdoctoral researcher at the Univeristy of Chicago's Institute for Climate and Sustainable Growth and the Climate Systems Engineering Initiative (CSEi).
 I am jointly advised by [B. B. Cael](https://geosci.uchicago.edu/people/b-b-cael/) and [David Keith](https://davidkeith.earth).
-My work leverages insights from climate science and economics to guide sound decision-making about climate policy under uncerainty.
-[Check out my CV if you want more information on my research and academic background.](https://www.ambauer.com/files/cv/Bauer_CV.pdf)
+My work leverages tools from data science, optimization, and computational modeling to drive insights in climate science, economics, and risk management.

+You can find examples of my past work on my [projects](https://www.ambauer.com/projects/) page, which goes into more detail on each project and the tools I used to complete it.

+Some useful links:
+- [**My industry resume (2 pages).**](/files/cv/Bauer_Resume_Apr2026.pdf).
+This is the best reference for what I've done tailored for an industry audience.
+- [**My academic CV (5 pages).**](/files/cv/Bauer_CV_Apr2026.pdf).
+This documents everything I've ever done, dating back to my old days as an undergraduate researcher at the University of Arizona.
+Good times.
+- [**My Github**.](https://github.com/adam-bauer-34).
+All the code I've ever written.
+(View at your own risk.)

 # Research manifesto
 I am an interdisciplinarian, working at the nexus of climate physics, economics, and policy (with a little computational science mixed in for good measure).
-My style of research isn't necessarily to hone in and be "the world expert" on one particular topic (though I have written papers for subject-specific field journals, like *Journal of Climate* and *Environmental and Resource Economics*).
-Rather, I prefer to sit at the nexus between fields, in my case, between climate physics and economics, and write papers that are insightful for both.
+My style of work isn't to silo myself and be "the world expert" on one particular topic (though I have written papers for subject-specific field journals, like *Journal of Climate* and *Environmental and Resource Economics*).
+Rather, I prefer to serve as a conduit between fields -- in my case, between climate physics and economics -- and write papers that are insightful for both.
 I especially love building bridges between disciplines to bring about new collaborations and ideas that push the frontier of our understanding.

 Here's a short-list of topics I'm interested in and/or have worked on:
 - Decision-making under uncertainty
-- Climate engineering (i.e., solar radiation management)
+- Climate interventions
-- Stochastic modeling
+- Stochastic modeling and uncertainty
 - Variational data assimilation and machine learning
 - Deep uncertainty modeling
-- Earth's systems models (or ESMs, I'm particularly interested in how end-users should utilize ESMs in decision-making)
+- Earth's systems models (I'm particularly interested in how end-users use these models in decision-making)
 - Decarbonization investment strategies
 - The physics of heat waves